dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + Measure what matters.

++ "You pile up enough tomorrows, and you’ll find you are left with nothing but a lot of empty yesterdays.”

 + Culture is how everyone holds everyone else accountable

 + What got you here would not get you there